Map of the whole of Shiga Prefecture

 Saikyoji Temple is the head temple of the Tendai Shinsei sect, which has more than 450 branches in Japan.
 According to the temple legend, Prince Shotoku built this temple, and later Emperor Tenji named it Saikyoji.
 In the Heian period (794-1185), Ryogen from Enryakuji and Genshin from Yokawa joined the temple and turned it into a monastic center.
 Afterward, it was devastated for a long time, but Shinsei, who trained at Enryakuji Temple for 20 years in the late Muromachi period, entered and restored Saikyoji Temple.
 The entire religious world was reaching a major turning point at that time, reflecting the social conditions of the time, so Shinsei strictly complied with the law and chanted the Shomyo Nembutsu mantra.
 In this temple that has served as a center for training precepts and chants, chants are heard every day.
 Chants and low bell sounds reverberate through the precincts with a profound and calm atmosphere, which is something unique.
 Address5-13-1 Sakamoto, Otsu-shi, Shiga Opening Hours9:00~16:30 Website

-• Ishiyamadera Temple no name
+• Ishiyamadera Temple Recommended spots

 スポット画像未設定